ptomulik/testmd/README.md

 of these commands (backends) needs to be invoked in a specific manner, and we need a command-specific parser to interpret its output.
 The variety of backends leads to the idea of data provider object responsible for data acquisition and unification.

-In general the following top-level aspects of information acquisition may be identified:
+In general, the following top-level aspects of information acquisition may be
+identified:

 1. Retrieving (prefetching) data from a backend command.
 2. Extracting particular information from the results prefetched in 1..